Have a proven track of success? Wow recruiters by bringing the proof to job interviews.

 3 Reasons to Have a Work Portfolio

-You might feel a little strange compiling a work portfolio, especially if you have to fill it with rather abstract reports and things, which you might if you’re in a certain type of work.
+You might feel a little strange compiling a work portfolio (aka a career portfolio), especially if you have to fill it with rather abstract reports and things, which you might if you’re in a certain type of work.
 However, there are lots of great reasons to have a work portfolio.

 Free bonus: The One Job Interview Resource You’ll Ever Need is a handy reference to help you prepare for any kind of job interview.
 Download it free now